 Additionally, other compounds may help build and repair muscle.
-For example, high quality proteins rich in BCAAs may also be beneficial.
+For example, high quality proteins rich in branched-chain amino acids may also be beneficial.

 Creatine is a popular natural supplement that may help build and repair muscles and enhance performance.
 It is generally safe and one of the most extensively studied supplements.

-As with any supplement, it is best to opt for moderate use and discuss it first with a doctor.
+As with any supplement, it is best to opt for moderate use and discuss it with a doctor first.

 People may also be able to increase their creatine intake through their diet.